 With multiple shareholders the process includes an additional complication.
 For example, distribution occurs either on a pro rata distribution, or one of the offered shareholders, provided the others consent, and elects to purchase the entire quantity of offered shares.

 Without Proper Legal Advice A Shotgun Clause Can Cause Problems

-  The corporate commercial and start-up business lawyers at Kahane Law Office can ensure that your shotgun clause and

-  shareholder agreement is properly drafted to ensure that you understand how it works and also guard against future
+The corporate commercial and start-up business lawyers at Kahane Law Office ensure the proper drafting of your shotgun clause and shareholder agreement.
+This helps ensure that you understand how it works and also guard against future problems.

-  problems.

 Not every ownership structure benefits from a shotgun clause in a shareholder agreement.
-In fact, there are several

-  problems that a shotgun clause can cause.
+In fact, there are several problems that a shotgun clause can cause.
 For example:

-  - Both parties run risk of being bought out on cusp of company’s success;
+- Both parties run risk of losing their ownership in the company on the cusp of company’s success;

-  - There can be a wealthy shareholder advantage (since they can price their offer out of the reach of the other

-  shareholders, but less than the shares’ market value);
+- A wealthy shareholder advantage may exist.
+For example, they price their offer out of the reach of the other shareholders and yet still less than the shares’ market value;

-  - A passive shareholder can’t run the company or develop technology without the help of active shareholders so they have

-  no choice but to be bought out (and thus have lower negotiating leverage for a higher share price);
+- A passive shareholder can’t run the company or develop technology without the help of active shareholders.
+This means that they have no choice but to be bought out.
+Consequently, they have lower negotiating leverage for a higher share price);

-  - The exercise of a shotgun clause can result in simply a form of “shareholder allocation shuffle” – for example one

-  shareholder makes an offer to purchase to all the other shareholders (5 total).
-Three of the offered shareholders agree

-  to sell to the offering shareholder and the other two shareholders agree to buy the offeror’s shares pro rata.
+- The exercise of a shotgun clause can result in simply a form of “shareholder allocation shuffle”.
+For example, one shareholder makes an offer to purchase to all the other shareholders (5 total).
+Three of the offered shareholders agree to sell to the offering shareholder.
+Then, the other two shareholders agree to buy the offeror’s shares pro rata.

 Don’t Rely On Boilerplate – Get Proper Legal Advice